James Miller, Queen’s University

 Xie Yangju.
 “Western Recognition of Daoism as Environmental Philosophy.”
 Jiangxi Social Sciences 6 (2001).

 Yan Yunxiang.
 The Flow of Gifts: Reciprocity and Social Networks in a Chinese Village.
-Stanford, Calif.: Stanford University Press, 1996.
+Stanford, CA: Stanford University Press, 1996.

 Zimmerman, Michael E. Contesting Earth’s Future: Radical Ecology and Postmodernity.
-Berkeley, Calif.: University of California Press, 1994.
+Berkeley, CA: University of California Press, 1994.

 Header photo credit: ©Victoria Finlay, the 4th Daoist Ecology meeting in Ziyang, Shaanxi province, a place of pilgrimage at the bend of the river.
 Courtesy of ARC